czarecoo/ThumbprintFixer/README.md

 # ThumbprintFixer
 This app inserts colons to colonless thumbprint.
-Click [here](https://github.com/czarecoo/ThumbprintFixer/releases/download/1.1/ThumbprintFixer-1.1.jar) to download version 1.1.
+Click [here](https://github.com/czarecoo/ThumbprintFixer/releases) to download newest version.
 (GUI is windows only)

 ## How to use Application